davnicwil/react-frontload/README.md

 # react-frontload

+[See this blog post] for a detailed description of the library and API, including sample code(https://medium.com/@davnicwil/react-frontload-3ff68988cca).

 In React applications, a common requirement is to render data which is dynamically loaded from an API into a component, on both server and client renders.

 react-frontload is a library that lets you declaratively bind custom data loading logic to your components, and then automatically fires the data loading when the component renders on both server and client.